hmakki72/Alma_Analytics_VBA_Macro/README.md

 # Alma Analytics VBA Macro
 This VBA macro downloads and parses an XML report from Alma Analytics using a REST API.
 It dynamically extracts column headers and row data, then populates them into an Excel worksheet.
 Ideal for automating data retrieval and reporting in Excel or Power BI.
-If you are new the Excel Developer, you may need to check these two links first:
+If you are new the Excel Developer, you may need to check these links first:
  - Show the Developer tab: https://support.microsoft.com/en-us/office/show-the-developer-tab-e1192344-5e56-4d45-931b-e5fd9bea2d45
  - Enable or disable macros in Microsoft 365 files: https://support.microsoft.com/en-us/office/enable-or-disable-macros-in-microsoft-365-files-12b036fd-d140-4e74-b45e-16fed1a7e5c6
  - Run a macro in Excel: https://support.microsoft.com/en-us/office/run-a-macro-in-excel-5e855fd2-02d1-45f5-90a3-50e645fe3155